Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Introduction

-\paragraph*{Content and contributions.} Probability is concerned with \emph{asymptotic} behaviour: what happens not after a finite number $ n $ of steps, but \emph{when $ n $ tends to infinity}.
-In this paper we focus on the asymptotic behaviour of rewrite sequences \emph{with respect to normal forms} -- normal form being the most standard notion of result in rewriting.
-We study computational properties such as (1.),(2.),(3.) above.
-We do so with the point of view of ARS, aiming for properties which \emph{hold independently} of the specific nature of the rewritten objects; the purpose is to have tools which apply to any probabilistic rewriting system.
+\paragraph{Content and contributions.} Probability is concerned with \emph{asymptotic} behaviour: what happens not after a finite number $ n $ of steps, but \emph{when $ n $ tends to infinity}.
+In this paper we focus on the asymptotic behaviour of rewrite sequences \emph{with respect to normal forms}---normal form being the most standard notion of result in rewriting.
+We study computational properties such as (1.), (2.), (3.) above.
+We do so with the point of view of ARSs, aiming for properties which \emph{hold independently} of the specific nature of the rewritten objects; the purpose is to have tools which apply to any probabilistic rewriting system.

-After motivating and introducing our formalism for PARS (Sec.~\ref{sec:pars} and \ref{sec:formalism}), in Sec. \ref{sec:asymptotic} we formalize the notion of limit distribution, and of well-defined result.
-Since in a PARS each term has different possible reduction sequences (each sequence leading to a possibly different limit distribution), to each term is naturally associated \emph{a set of limit distributions}.
+\subparagraph{PARS\@.} After motivating and introducing our formalism for PARSs (Section~\ref{sec:pars} and~\ref{sec:formalism}), in Section~\ref{sec:asymptotic} we formalize the notion of limit distribution, and of well-defined result.
+Since in a PARS each term has different possible reduction sequences (with each sequence leading to a possibly different limit distribution), to each term is naturally associated \emph{a set of limit distributions}.
 To study when a PARS has a well-defined result is the main focus of the paper.

-Recall a property which is crucial to the computational interpretation of a system such as the $\lam$-calculus: if a term has a normal form, it is unique -- meaning that the result of the computation is \emph{well-defined}.
-With this in mind, we investigate in the probabilistic setting an analogue of the ARS notions of \emph{ Unique Normal Form (\UN)}, and the possibility or necessity to reach a result: \emph{Normalization (\WN), Termination (\SN)}.
+Recall a property which is crucial to the computational interpretation of a system such as the $\lam$-calculus: if a term has a normal form, it is unique---meaning that the result of the computation is \emph{well-defined}.
+With this in mind, we investigate in the probabilistic setting an analogue of the ARS notions of \emph{Unique Normal Form (\UN)}, and the possibility or necessity to reach a result: \emph{Normalization (\WN), Termination (\SN)}.
 We provide methods and {criteria} to establish these properties, and we {uncover relations} between them.
 Specific contributions are the following.